-Belgium superstar Romelu Lukaku will need to move on from Everton to fulfil his potential as a superstar in World football, according to Everton’s Dutch manager Ronald Koeman.
+Belgium superstar Romelu Lukaku will need to move on from Everton to fulfill his potential as a superstar in World football, according to Everton’s Dutch manager Ronald Koeman.

 The pace toffees forward, 23, joined Everton on loan in 2013 before signing from Chelsea for a club-record £28m in July 2014.